-General training will be provided by the Natural Sciences Department and may take the form of individual instruction, group seminars, handout materials, audiovisual presentations or any combination of the above.
+General training will be provided by the Science departments and may take the form of individual instruction, group seminars, handout materials, audiovisual presentations or any combination of the above.
 Chemical-Specific training for the employee's specific work area will be provided by the Laboratory Manager, Principal Investigator (PI), or an appropriate designee.

-Training related to general awareness of chemical safety and chemical-specific training as well as incident/accident records will be documented and maintained by the Natural Sciences Lab Manager/CHO.
+Training related to general awareness of chemical safety and chemical-specific training as well as incident/accident records will be documented and maintained by the science departments Lab Manager/CHO.